sub-mod/aimlperf_reg_tests/FFTW/README.md

 Example for `nd_cosine_ffts`:

 ```
-$ ./run_benchmarks.sh -e nd_cosine_ffts -i 14 -r 2 -f 0.001 -d "300 300"
+$ ./run_benchmarks.sh -e nd_cosine_ffts -i 14 -r 2 -f 0.001 -d "300 300" -j "fftw_cosine_performance_results.json"
 ```

-This command will run the `nd_cosine_ffts` on fourteen 2D cosine matrices--each dimension being 300 in size--with a sampling frequency `Fs=0.001`.
+This command will run the `nd_cosine_ffts` on fourteen 2D cosine matrices--each dimension being 300 in size--with a sampling frequency `Fs=0.001`, and it will save the performance results to `fftw_cosine_performance_results.json`.
 Since no thread values were specified, the thread values will be powers of 2, up to the maximum number of real cores on your system.

 To optimize performance, you can use the `-n` option to enable numactl.